April 15, 2011

 Add a New Yorker profile and fellowships from The Fine Arts Work Center in Province town and the Vermont Studio Center, and Dickman seems a literary wunderkind.
 The man himself lacks all pretension though.
 During our interview at the Northern Lights Brewery in Spokane, he poured the beer, sporting a faded hoodie, a pair of thirty dollar blue jeans, and some beat up sneakers.
 He was in town for the 13"' annual Get Lit! festival, and talked with us about growing up in Portland, his relationship with Dorianne Laux, surrendering to influence, the importance of empathy, and what it's like being famous.

-I grew up in a very healthy single-mom house in a pretty shitty neighborhood.
+I grew up in a very healthy single-mom home in a pretty shitty neighborhood.
 No one was really hanging out reading poems.
-It was kind of a private thing, but it was also a way for me to deal with what was happening in my neighborhood with my friends: violence and drug abuse and things like that.
-And also, sore of, to have something that about was just mine.
+It was kind of a private thing, but it was also a way for me to deal with what was happening in my neighborhood with my friends: violence, drug abuse and things like that, also, sort of, something to have that was just mine.
 When I went into community college to start what ended up being my six-year undergraduate program, I got interested in the Beat poets, and I remember seeing a photo of Ginsberg, Kerouac, Neal Cassady, and all of these people standing on a corner outside City Lights bookstore.
 And I thought, This is amazing-a group of men standing together on a corner, and they're not going to hurt anybody.
 Because, in my neighborhood, if I was walking home and there was a group of men on a corner, you'd want to walk around that corner.
 Something was going to happen or something had just happened.
 They certainly weren't talking about beatific, angelic powers.
 I thought it was amazing that you could be a guy- you could be a man-and you could be humane and compassionate.
 You could be an artist, but you look at Neal Cassady and he's still wearing jeans and a tight shirt.
-Not chat I could ever pull chat off.
+Not that I could ever pull that off.

-I also had my twin brother, Michael, who is a great poet- says his twin brother-and he and I started sharing poems.
+I also had my twin brother, Michael, who is a great poet he and I started sharing poems.
 I ended up finishing school at the University of Oregon.
 I had gone there because Dorianne Laux taught there.
 But I never took a class from her.
-I went there, and Michael and me and Dorianne all befriended each other- and then I worked as Dorianne's personal assistant for a while.
+I went there, Michael, me and Dorianne all befriended each other- and then I worked as Dorianne's personal assistant for a while.
 We would just hang out and talk about poems and write together.

 How did you befriend Dorianne Laux?
 Is she just an approachable lady?